credential-handler/chapi.io/developers/wallets/native.md

 <script src="https://unpkg.com/web-credential-handler@2/dist/web-credential-handler.min.js"></script>

 <script>
+  document
+    .getElementById("installHandlerButton")
-  document.getElementById('installHandlerButton').addEventListener('click', async function() {
+    .addEventListener("click", async function () {
       try {
         await credentialHandlerPolyfill.loadOnce();
         await WebCredentialHandler.installHandler();
-      console.log('Handler Installed Successfully!');
+        console.log("Handler Installed Successfully!");
       } catch (error) {
-      console.error('Error installing handler: ' + error.message);
+        console.error("Error installing handler: " + error.message);
       }
     });
 </script>
 ```

 ### 3. Link users to the registration page from your application

 Your mobile application should include a link to your registration page.
+That
-That link should open the device's default browser and allow them to register the wallet as a Credential Handler.
+link should open the device's default browser and allow them to register the
+wallet as a Credential Handler.

-Once done, your Wallet should now be enabled to handle various credential related requests from across the Web.
+Once done, your Wallet should now be enabled to handle various credential
+related requests from across the Web.

 ## Verifiable Credential Storage

-Now that your native wallet has been registered with CHAPI, it can receive requests to store credentials at the URL stated in the `credential_handler.url` of the `manifest.json` above.
+Now that your native wallet has been registered with CHAPI, it can receive
+requests to store credentials at the URL stated in the `credential_handler.url`
+of the `manifest.json` above.

-The endpoint declared there (`/switchboard` in the example above) will receive a `request` query parameter that will include a URL encoded object with the following properties:
+The endpoint declared there (`/switchboard` in the example above) will receive a
+`request` query parameter that will include a URL encoded object with the
+following properties:

-- `credentialRequestOrigin`: This will tell the wallet where the request originated
+- `credentialRequestOrigin`: This will tell the wallet where the request
+  originated
-- `protocols`: This will include any available credential exchange protocols (for issuance and/or presentation).
-The wallet may retrieve the credential for storage from any of the available protocols.
+- `protocols`: This will include any available credential exchange protocols
+  (for issuance and/or presentation).
+The wallet may retrieve the credential for
+  storage from any of the available protocols.

-Here is an example URL showing the `request` query parameter and its URL encoded value:
+Here is an example URL showing the `request` query parameter and its URL encoded
+value:

 <pre><code style="white-space: normal;overflow: auto;word-break: break-word;">
 https://wallet.example.com/switchboard